 Collecting garden ideas over the years has evolved into an efficient raised bed watering system.
 The initial concept came from an article in our electrical cooperative’s monthly magazine, Ruralite.
 At that point in time we were collecting rainwater from the nearly 4000 square feet of roof that covers our house, shop and sawmill shelter to water our gardens.
 Using rainwater to directly water by redirecting the downspout worked well, but rain comes and goes.
-The next addition to this model came from handouts collected at the Home Show from the Cold Climate Housing Research Center (CCHRC) at the Fairbanks Soil and Water Conservation District booth.
-The one that furthered our prototype is Infiltration and Flow-Through Planters.
+The next addition to this model came from Cold Climate Housing Research Center’s Infiltration Planter Guide.
+The Infiltration and Flow-Through Planters also furthered our prototype.
 Now we were ready to begin building multiple raised beds that are easily maintained and easy to water the entire growing season.
 The other critical part was the celebration of installing a well in 2010 after several decades of living in a dry cabin.

 Following and modifying the CCHRC instructions for the Flow-Through Planter, we now have just under 2000 square feet of raised bed gardens.
 Here’s the steps for a four foot wide, ten foot long and two foot high garden box.